A must-see eight-hour documentary that probes into an American crime and the cultural and social causes that made this shocking case possible

 Directed by Ezra Edelman.

-Using disturbing crime images and an expert sound design to illustrate the sounds of the stabbings for instance, O.J.: Made in America is extremely complete as a criminal dossier, presenting so many details and circumstances surrounding the case that it feels like an ultimate documentary about O.J.
-Simpson (to be watched back to back with The People v.
+Using disturbing crime images and an expert sound design to illustrate the sounds of the stabbings, for instance, O.J.: Made in America is complete as a criminal dossier, presenting so many details and circumstances surrounding the case that it feels like an ultimate documentary about O.J.
+Simpson (to be watched back-to-back with The People v.
 O.J.
 Simpson: American Crime Story (2016)).
 And what it presents is so bizarre (as a character study) and essential (from a social perspective) that it must be seen to be believed.